What are you doing right now?

 4. Sign Up for a Conference or Industry Event

-Get on Google and see what’s happening in your field (or the field you want to be in next).
+Check out this conference list and see what’s happening in your field (or the field you want to be in next).

 Why?
 Because we are in conference season!